Skip to content

 A Business Owner Policy (BOP) will protect any company property at your home, in your vehicle, or with a client.
 It also covers other general aspects that auto, employer, and malpractice policies don’t.

-When it comes to licenses, your mobile vet clinic will need:
+When it comes to licenses, mobile vet clinics will need:

 On top of this, you need to get your taxes right, and they can be a huge drain on startups.
 If you use your mobile clinic for personal and business driving, you can deduct your mileage.
 If it’s only for business use, you don’t claim mileage, but instead depreciation.